IFOWatch/ifowatch/content/posts/yieldwatch/index.md

-the overflow method is "[fair](https://twitter.com/TheBishopNehru/status/1367434422555967488)," this post posits that the vast majority of gains were realized by "whales," or individuals who are able to put up an amount of funds that is **significantly disproportionate** to the number of participands.
+the overflow method is "[fair](https://twitter.com/TheBishopNehru/status/1367434422555967488)," this post posits that the vast majority of gains were realized by "whales," or individuals who are able to put up an amount of funds that is **significantly disproportionate** to the number of participants.
 All the while, the majority of participants were left comparatively very little tokens, even with non-negligible four-figure pledges.
 In effect this means that **the rich got richer** while everyone else got very little.